Moo-Ack-Productions/MCprep/README.md

 #### Cycles Optimizer Node Settings

+*NOTE: the Cycles Optimizer is deprecated and will be removed in MCprep 3.6*

 The Cycles optimizer also comes with it some special node names to control how it interprets certain nodes.
 They are the following:
 - `MCPREP_HOMOGENOUS_VOLUME`: if applied to a Volume Scatter, Volume Absorption, or Principled Volume node, it is treated as a homogeneous volume
 - `MCPREP_NOT_HOMOGENOUS_VOLUME`: if applied to a Volume Scatter, Volume Absorption, or Principled Volume node, it is not treated as a homogeneous volume